A Network Formation Model Based on Subgraphs: Proof of Central Limit Theorem and Corollary

 Our proof uses a lemma from \cite{stein1986approximate}.
 We review it here, both to be self-contained and also to explain why this approach to proving asymptotic normality is useful and distinct from other approaches in the networks literature.
+The key observation of \cite{stein1986approximate} is that if a random variable satisfies